SergeyMiracle/eloquent-uploadable/readme.md

 Our model's `$uploadables` is an array of file input name attributes which you'd like to be automatically handled by the trait.

 `$upload_dir` destination folder

+`$cropped` is an array of file input name which you'd like to be cropped.

 Setup 'upload' disk in `config/filesystems.php`